-According to the U.S. Census, there were 695 housing units in Chelsea in 2010 (see figure 8).
-In 2000, there were 657 housing units.
-This amounted to an increase of 38 units or 5.7% over the ten year period or an average of almost four units per year.
+According to the U.S. Census, there were 678 housing units in Chelsea in 2020 (see Figure 8).
+In 2010, there were 695 housing units.
+This amounted to a decrease of 17 units or 2.4% over the ten-year period.
+Neither Orange County nor Vermont as a whole recorded a decrease in the number of housing units from 2010 to 2020, or for the two decades prior.

 A housing unit, as defined by the U.S. Census, includes houses, apartments, mobile homes, and rooms for occupancy.
 The majority of Chelsea's homes are owner-occupied with only 35% either renter-occupied or used for seasonal, recreational or occasional use (second homes).